Frank Ongley Darvall

 Frank Ongley Darvall CBE (16 April 1906 – 21 May 1987), was a British students' union leader, Liberal Party politician, diplomat and authority on Anglo-American relations.

 Background

 He was the fifth son of Richard Thomas Darvall and Annie Johnson, of Reading, Berkshire.
-One of his elder brothers was Air Marshall Sir Lawrence Darvall (1898-1968), another was Alan Francis Darvall (1903-1983) who was headmaster of Wells House School in Malvern, Worcestershire from 1933-1968, Margaret Darvall was his sister.
+One of his elder brothers was Air Marshall Sir Lawrence Darvall (1898–1968), another was Alan Francis Darvall (1903–1983) who was headmaster of Wells House School in Malvern, Worcestershire from 1933 to 1968, Margaret Darvall was his sister.

 He was educated at Dover College and Reading (BA), London (BA, PhD) and Columbia (MA) Universities.
-He married, in 1931, Dorothy Edmonds of New York City.
-They had one son.
 He was awarded the CBE in 1954.

 Political career

 He was President of the National Union of Students from 1927 to 1929.

 He was Liberal candidate for the Ipswich Division of Suffolk at the 1929 general election.